bishopdynamics/NetbootStudioV2/Readme.md

 ## Stage4 Deployment Configuration System

 There are many deployment configuration systems out there, but we felt like rolling our own much simpler one for fun.
-The examples that Netboot Studio provides with a fresh installation are intended as a basis for your own tweaking, it will not be updated with Netboot Studio.

 #### Debian preseed file
 The stage4 post-install system is designed to be executed by the late_command portion of a debian preseed file.